 If you used a chocolate bar like us, break it into smaller pieces.
-ADD into the aluminium bowl when the water is boiling.
-MELT the dark chocolate while gently stirring with one of the silicone spatulae.
+Add into the aluminium bowl when the water is boiling.
+Melt the dark chocolate while gently stirring with one of the silicone spatulae.

-POUR the melted dark chocolate onto the marble slab.
-TEMPER the dark chocolate, add back into the aluminium bowl and mix together with the melted chocolate that was left inside the bowl.
+Pour the melted dark chocolate onto the marble slab.
+Temper the dark chocolate, add back into the aluminium bowl and mix together with the melted chocolate that was left inside the bowl.

 Add 200 grams of unsalted peanuts into the melted dark chocolate, stir using the silicone spatula and coat well.
-USE a tablespoon to scoop out one tablespoon full of dark chocolate and peanuts, pile that on the pre-lined baking sheet, don't touch it again.
-REPEAT until the bowl is empty.
+Use a tablespoon to scoop out one tablespoon full of dark chocolate and peanuts, pile that on the pre-lined baking sheet, don't touch it again.

-REPEAT this step for the white chocolate, but skip the whole tempering part since white chocolate isn't actually real chocolate.
+Repeat until the bowl is empty.
+Repeat this step for the white chocolate, but skip the whole tempering part since white chocolate isn't actually real chocolate.

-STORE the chocolate clusters in a cool room, a temperature of 15 degrees celsius or 59 degrees fahrenheit would be ideal.
+Store the chocolate clusters in a cool room, a temperature of 15 degrees celsius or 59 degrees fahrenheit would be ideal.
 We used our un-heated basement for this.